curxxed-mc/lunar-agent/README.md

+#TODO: ACTUALLY SUPPORT VANILLA AND BADLION THIS SHIT IS MAKING ME TRIGGERED

 # lunar-agent

 > **This project is not a user-friendly tool.
 It is a low-level JVM instrumentation framework that requires deep knowledge of Minecraft, Mixin, and Lunar Client internals.**